Leon-Yu0320/BTI-Plant-phenotyping/README.md

   -h Show this usage information
 ```
-**Refer the following information to prepare experimental design table for differnet types of analysis**
+**Refer to the following information to prepare an experimental design table for different types of analysis**

 #### Format of design table when using "MULTI_PLANT" type for bulk analysis (14 columns)
 | Column Numbers | Description |